SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-slc-cli.md

 pip3 install python-dotenv
 ```

 Change directory to cloned extension directory and run the `sl_setup.py` script.
-This will install the ARM gcc toolchain, SLC-CLI, ZAP, Simplicity-commander, ninja, and Java.
+This will install the ARM gcc toolchain, SLC-CLI, ZAP, Simplicity Commander, Ninja, and Java.

 For Mac and Linux: